getditto/react-in-mobile/README.md

 # Prerequisites

 * XCode 14.3 or higher for iOS
-* [nvm installed on your machine](https://github.com/nvm-sh/nvm) and set to use NodeJS 20
+Nvm[ installed on](https://github.com/nvm-sh/nvm) your machine](https://github.com/nvm-sh/nvm) and set to use NodeJS 20
-* Android version coming shortly.
+* Android version is coming shortly.

 ### Setting NVM to Node 20